 Danida may support a partnership project with up to DKK 15 million for a full project and up to DKK 1.5 million for a maturation project.
-The commercial project partner(s) in the partnership must provide an own contribution consisting of a minimum of 33% of the Danida grant, i.e. minimum 25% of the sum of the Danida grant and the contribution from the commercial project partner(s).
-The commercial partner(s) own contribution may be provided as in-kind contribution (staff time, travel expenses etc.) and/or as cash contributions/investments.
+Their commercial project partner(s) in the partnership must provide their own contribution consisting of a minimum of 33% of the Danida grant, i.e. minimum 25% of the sum of the Danida grant and the contribution from the commercial project partner(s).
+The commercial partner(s) own contribution may be provided as in-kind contribution (staff time, travel expenses, etc.) and/or as cash contributions/investments.
 Any financial support from Danida to the commercial partner(s), cf. section 2.2. cannot be counted as own contribution by the commercial partner(s).
 However, the commercial partner(s) may include the part that is not funded by Danida as own contribution.

 Any potential resources mobilised by the partners from other sources than Danida, including e.g. supplementary funds from the administrative partner or other non-commercial partners, philanthropic funds or other donors, may be used for increasing the overall project budget.
-These do not influence the calculation of the own contribution ratio.
+These do not influence the calculation of their own contribution ratio.

-The following costs are eligible as projects costs:
+The following costs are eligible as project costs:

-- Activities of the non-commercial partner(s) including local partners related to staff salary, travel costs, local transport and other expenditures related to their engagement in the project, including implementation, monitoring and management. - External consultants may be recruited where justified for achieving project objectives, but the major part of the staff input is expected to be provided by the project partners. - Minor equipment for demonstration purposes, but the Danida grant does not support large scale investments in e.g. productive infrastructure. - Any costs related to project communication activities in relation to disseminate learnings and results that can raise awareness and inspire broader application of the project approaches for deepening development impact. - Activities related to partnerships' work with Responsible Business Conduct.
-This could be internal partnership workshops, value chain RBC studies, raising awareness about RBC locally etc. - An administration fee of maximum 7% may be included to cover the costs associated with functions, which are necessary to manage the organisation as a whole, provide oversight over all its activities and put into place the overarching policies, frameworks and systems that enable it to operate.
+- Activities of the non-commercial partner(s) including local partners related to staff salary, travel costs, local transport and other expenditures related to their engagement in the project, including implementation, monitoring and management. - External consultants may be recruited where justified for achieving project objectives, but the major part of the staff input is expected to be provided by their project partners. - Minor equipment for demonstration purposes, but the Danida grant does not support large scale investments in e.g. productive infrastructure. - Due to the experimental nature of maturation projects a higher level of equipment and investment costs is accepted; if such costs are essential for the main purpose of the project. - Any costs related to project communication activities in relation to disseminate learnings and results that can raise awareness and inspire broader application of the project approaches for deepening development impact. - Activities related to the partnerships' work with Responsible Business Conduct.
+This could be internal partnership workshops, value chain RBC studies, raising awareness about RBC locally, etc. - An administration fee of maximum 7% may be included to cover the costs associated with functions, which are necessary to manage the organisation as a whole, provide oversight over all its activities and put into place the overarching policies, frameworks and systems that enable it to operate.

-Project activities must primarily take place in the partner country; still a few project activities may take place outside the partner country, e.g. study visits or workshops for local actors.
+Project activities must primarily take place in the partner country; a few project activities may take place outside the partner country, e.g. study visits or workshops for local actors.

 Projects may include a provision towards local administration costs that is directly related to the project but cannot be covered under any outputs.
 This may include e.g., an annual project inspection and approval by local authorities or establishing of a dedicated field office.

 Danish companies that wish to receive assistance from the Danish Trade Council as part of the project may procure such services in accordance with 'the Executive Order on Payment for Services Provided by the Danish Foreign Service'.
 The costs for these services cannot be funded by the Danida grant to the partnership project, but expenses may be included in the budget as in-kind contribution from the commercial partner.